-3.1 Committee Terms of Reference
+3.1 Gambling Committee - Terms of Reference

-A licensing sub-committee of three ward members will sit to hear applications where representations have been received from interested parties and responsible authorities.
+A licensing sub-committee to determine matters under the Act shall be comprised of three Councillors of the Licensing Committee who will sit to hear applications where representations have been received from Interested Parties and Responsible Authorities.
 Ward councillors will not sit on a sub-committee involving an application within their ward.

-The Licensing Committee will also sit to determine general licensing matters that have been delegated to it by the Full Council that are not associated with the Gambling Act 2005.
+The Licensing Committee will also sit to determine general licensing matters that have been delegated.

-Where a councillor who is a member of the Licensing Committee is making or has made representations regarding a licence on behalf of an interested party, in the interests of good governance they will disqualify themselves from any involvement in the decision-making process affecting the licence in question.
+Where a Councillor who is a member of the Licensing Committee is making or has made representations regarding a licence on behalf of an interested party, in the interests of good governance they will disqualify themselves from any involvement in the decision-making process affecting the licence in question.

-The licensing sub-committee will also refer to the Licensing Committee any matter it is unable to deal with because of the number of its members who are unable to take part in the consideration or discussion of any matter or vote on any question with respect to it.
+The licensing sub-committee will also refer to the Licensing Committee any matter it is unable to deal with because of the number of its members who are unable to take part in the consideration or discussion of any matter or vote on any question with respect to it under the Act.